DheerajKumar97/Breast-Cancer-Prediction--with-Flask-Deployment--Heroku/README.md

 Notebook goal:Find the most predictive features of the data and filter it so it will enhance the predictive power of the analytics model.
 In this notebook I use feature selection to reduce high-dimension data, feature extraction and transformation for dimensionality reduction.
 This is essential in preparing the data before predictive models are developed.

 # 4 Predictive model using Machine Learning Algorithms
 Notebook goal: Construct predictive models to predict the diagnosis of a breast tumor.
-In this notebook, I construct a predictive model using SVM machine learning algorithm to predict the diagnosis of a breast tumor.
+In this notebook, I construct a predictive model using 	Random Forest and  machine learning algorithm to predict the diagnosis of a breast tumor.
 The diagnosis of a breast tumor is a binary variable (benign or malignant).
 I also evaluate the model using confusion matrix the receiver operating curves (ROC), which are essential in assessing and interpreting the fitted model.

 # 5 Accuracy of the Model
 ## Model	Accuracy